ship-nix/ihp-tailwind-bootstrapper/README.md

 You can browse files for a distribution build at jsDeliver: https://cdn.jsdelivr.net/npm/tw-elements/dist/

 In this case, you can take the `plugin.cjs` and save it into the `plugins` folder as `tailwind/plugins/tw-elements.cjs`.

+Here is a one-liner you can run at the root of your IHP project:

 ```sh
 curl -L -o tailwind/plugins/tw-elements.cjs https://cdn.jsdelivr.net/npm/tw-elements@1.0.0-beta2/dist/plugin.cjs